kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md

 \(1\) The pilot in command and the certificate holder may extend maximum flight duty periods specified in Tables B or C of this part to the extent necessary to safely land the aircraft at the next destination airport or alternate airport, as appropriate.

-\(2\) An extension of the flight duty period under paragraph (b)(1) of this section of more than 30 minutes may occur only once prior to receiving a rest period described in §117.25(b).
+\(2\) An extension of the flight duty period under paragraph (b)(1) of this section of more than 30 minutes may occur only once prior to receiving a rest period described in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.25   Rest period.|§117.25]](b).

 \(3\) An extension taken under paragraph (b) of this section may exceed the cumulative flight duty period limits specified in 117.23(c).

-\(4\) Each certificate holder must report to the Administrator within 10 days any flight duty period that either exceeded the cumulative flight duty periods specified in §117.23(c), or exceeded the maximum flight duty period limits permitted by Tables B or C of this part by more than 30 minutes.
+\(4\) Each certificate holder must report to the Administrator within 10 days any flight duty period that either exceeded the cumulative flight duty periods specified in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.23   Cumulative limitations.|§117.23]](c), or exceeded the maximum flight duty period limits permitted by Tables B or C of this part by more than 30 minutes.
 The report must contain a description of the circumstances surrounding the affected flight duty period.

 \[Doc.
 No. FAA-2009-1093, 77 FR 398, Jan.
 4, 2012; Amdt.
 117-1A, 77 FR 28764, May 16, 2012; Amdt.
 117-1, 78 FR 8362, Feb.
 6, 2013; 78 FR 69288, Nov.
 19, 2013\]